anuragjain-git/start-to-joke/README.md

+😂 [shubhamtiwary1](https://github.com/shubhamtiwary1)  => What do you give a sick lemon?
+Lemonaid.

  😂 [shatrujitmishra](https://github.com/shatrujitmishra)  => What did the pirate say on his 80th birthday?
 Aye Matey!

  😂 [l4rm4nd](https://github.com/l4rm4nd)  => An IPv6 packet is walking out of the house.
 He goes nowhere.